navikt/nada/docs/share-data/data-products.md

 #### Implementation examples

 Bare-bone minimal data product examples.
-Please note that these examples have been made for development and testing of the integration of dataproducts with the metadata api and the datacatalog.
+Please note that these examples have been made for development and testing of the integration of data products with the metadata api and the datacatalog.
 They are far from complete and do not represent good practice for creating data products.

 * Enhetsregisteret
   *   [Github](https://github.com/navikt/knada-naisjobb-test)